FrostyNick/FrostyNick/README.md

 #### At the moment
 - 🕓 Working at IT desk and looking into club leadership roles lately.
 - 🌱 Learning about [Godot](https://github.com/godotengine/godot) and Cybersecurity.
-- 🔨 Committed to a new challenge which I won't mention yet.

 #### Other things you may want to know
-- I know about [Vim](https://github.com/vim/vim) and [Neovim](https://github.com/neovim/neovim) after many essays and coding projects using them to automate actions with Linux, Termux, and Windows.
-Check out my [nvim](https://github.com/FrostyNick/dotfiles/tree/main/.config/nvim) to learn more.
+- I've used [Vim](https://github.com/vim/vim) and [Neovim](https://github.com/neovim/neovim) to automate textual actions in essays and code with Linux, Termux, and Windows.
+Check out my [nvim](https://github.com/FrostyNick/dotfiles/tree/main/.config/nvim) to get started on or learn more about vim/neovim.
 Feedback is welcome.
 - Ask me about game development combined with Lua, p5.js (with [Rhythm Swipe](https://github.com/FrancisTR/Rhythm-Swipe)), Neovim, Love2D or Roblox.
 - I've had experience with system configurations in Bash, ZSH, and Python.
 - Programming languages include but are not limited to Rust, C++, Java, Javascript with audioContext, and much more.